aneelia/learn-react/README.md

-Go to study with create-react-app!
+Go to study with the create-react-app! 🎉